filiph-r/Basic_Instagram/README.md

 This project represents a web app that shows some basic instagram functionalities.<br>

 # Description
-This web app is written in Java (Spring boot + Spring security) witch represents the backend, and Angular7 for the forntend part<br><br>
+This web app is written in Java (Spring boot + Spring security) witch represents the backend, and Angular7 for the frontend part<br><br>

 # Functionalities:
 - Login<br>